kimtonyhyun/active_avoidance/docs/final_prep.md

 After setting the board parameters, upload the firmware ("sketch") onto the Arduino by "Sketch --> Upload (Ctrl+U)" drop down menu.

+After uploading the sketch, the USB cable can be removed.
+The Arduino board will retain the firmware even when powered down.
+During regular operation, the Arduino can be powered via the USB cable or via a "wall wart" power supply (e.g. this [9V supply from Sparkfun](https://www.sparkfun.com/products/15314); though any supply from 5V to 12V will work here).

 ## Run Saleae